oasysgames/verse-layer-opstack/README.md

 ```

 #### Add upgrade timestamps to .env
-Add block timestamps for L2 upgrades to the `.env` file.
+Add the block timestamps for L2 upgrades to the `.env` file.
+These timestamps must be set slightly in the future as `op-node` and `op-geth` must be launched before the specified times.
+All timestamps can be set to the same value, but due to specification constraints, `0` cannot be used.
 ```dotenv
 # Block timestamps for upgrades (empty = no upgrade)
 OP_OVERRIDE_CANYON=